1978 San Diego Chargers season: Week 3: at Denver Broncos

-Week 4
+Week 4: vs. Green Bay Packers

-Tommy Prothro resigned after a sloppy performance that saw San Diego commit eleven turnovers, one short of the NFL record.
+Tommy Prothro resigned after a poor performance in which San Diego had eleven turnovers, one short of the NFL record.
 The game was scoreless when Lydell Mitchell fumbled on 1st and 10 from the Packer 15.
 That was the first of a strong of seven consecutive Charger drives which ended in turnovers, including five lost fumbles.
 James Harris, who got the start over Dan Fouts, threw a pair of interceptions as well as losing the ball once when sacked.

-Green Bay led only 7-0 at the break, but the miscues continued in the second half.
+Green Bay led only 7–0 at the break, but the miscues continued in the second half.
 Punter Jeff West, who had earlier dropped a lost a snap for one of the Charger turnovers, saw a punt blocked and returned for a touchdown.
 Dan Fouts replaced Harris and lost a fumble, before throwing two interceptions, the latter of which was run back for a touchdown.
 Finally, 3rd string quarterback Cliff Olander came in and added one more interception to the tally.

-San Diego wasted a defensive performance - they conceded only 9 first downs and, thanks to a new club record ten sacks, only 9 net passing yards.
-Louis Kelcher and Fred Dean each managed 2.5 sacks, while Gary Johnson and DeJurnett had 2.0 each.
+San Diego conceded only 9 first downs and, thanks to a new club record ten sacks, only 9 net passing yards.
+Louis Kelcher and Fred Dean each had 2.5 sacks, while Gary Johnson and DeJurnett had 2.0 each.

-Week 5
+Week 5: at New England Patriots

-Don Coryell's first game in charge ended in defeat after San Diego couldn't hold a second half lead.
-The pass-oriented "Air Coryell" offense wasn't in evidence yet - San Diego ran the ball 38 times against 23 pass plays, with Hank Bauer gaining a career-high 60 yards.
+Don Coryell's first game in charge ended in defeat after San Diego didn't hold a second-half lead.
+The pass-oriented "Air Coryell" offense wasn't in evidence yet — San Diego ran the ball 38 times against 23 pass plays, with Hank Bauer gaining a career-high 60 yards.
 The touchdowns came through the air, though, Dan Fouts finding Pat Curran from 3 yards out, and Jefferson from 21 and 40, Jefferson's first score being set up by a Don Goode interception.

-Those success left San Diego up 20-7 early in the 3rd quarter, but they became ragged from there on in, Fouts being picked off to set up a Patriots touchdown, and Benirschke missing a 38 yard field goal.
-New England later took the lead with an 80 yard touchdown drive, and though Benirschke made amends with a 41 yard kick to put Sand Diego up 23-21, New England then went 73 yards for the game-winning points, which came with 31 seconds to play.
+Those success left San Diego up 20—7 early in the 3rd quarter, but later Fouts was picked off to set up a Patriots touchdown, and Benirschke missing a 38-yard field goal.
+New England later took the lead with an 80-yard touchdown drive.
+Though Benirschke made amends with a 41-yard kick to put San Diego up 23–21, New England then went 73 yards for the game-winning points, which came with 31 seconds to play.

 Dan Fouts finished 14 of 18 for 173 yards, 3 touchdowns and an interception.